 The NAV is calculated by dividing NAV by the total outstanding shares of the Company.
-The NAV is the total assets and investible funds held by the Company less total liabilities (see Note 12).
+The NAV is the total assets held by the Company less total liabilities (see Note 12).

 Segment Reporting

 The Company's lease operation is its reportable segment.
 Financial information on business segment is presented in Note 22 to the financial statements.